Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Conclusions

 In this work we studied the production of primordial black holes within an inflationary scenario embedded in the Horndeski modified gravity framework, imposing two key physical requirements: the propagation speed of gravitational waves coincides with the speed of light at late times, as dictated by the GW170817 observation, and the coupling to the curvature scalar remains constant, corresponding to the standard Einstein-Hilbert term.
 Under these conditions, and retaining a canonical kinetic term as well as a smooth inflationary potential through $K(\phi,X)$, the inflationary dynamics and the enhancement of curvature perturbations are governed entirely by the cubic Horndeski contribution $G_3(\phi,X)$.

-We showed that a suitable kinetic dependence of $G_3$ can induce a transient phase of ultra-slow-roll inflation by effectively enhancing the friction acting on the scalar field, without introducing features or discontinuities in the potential.
+We showed that a suitable kinetic dependence of $G_3$ can induce a transient phase of ultra-slow-roll inflation by effectively enhancing the friction acting on the scalar field, without introducing specialized features in the $\phi$-dependence of $G_{3}$ or discontinuities in the potential.
 Among standard classes of $X$-dependences, we found that an exponential dependence is uniquely capable of preserving a conventional slow-roll phase, while generating a controlled ultra-slow-roll epoch.
 In this way, even a mild, localized $\phi$-dependence in $G_3$ can be amplified into a pronounced peak in the curvature power spectrum, sufficient for primordial black hole formation, while remaining consistent with observational constraints from the CMB, pulsar timing arrays, big-bang nucleosynthesis, and CMB $\mu$-distortions.

 Applying this mechanism to a representative smooth plateau-type potential, here chosen in logarithmic form, we identified stable parameter configurations that lead to the formation of primordial black holes with masses of order $\mathcal{O}(10^{-16})\,M_\odot$, corresponding to asteroid-mass PBHs.
-This mass range lies just above the threshold for complete Hawking evaporation at the present epoch and falls within a window where primordial black holes can constitute a substantial fraction of the dark matter abundance while satisfying existing observational bounds, including white dwarf constraints.
+This mass range lies just above the threshold for complete Hawking evaporation at the present epoch and falls within a window where primordial black holes can constitute a substantial fraction of the dark matter abundance while satisfying the other existing observational bounds.
 In the examples presented, the resulting PBH abundance can reach values close to the total dark matter density, $f_{\rm PBH}\simeq 0.9$.
 Additional viable solutions exist in the parameter space, leading to different PBH mass scales and abundances, illustrating the flexibility of the mechanism.

-A notable feature of the present framework is that the required enhancement of the curvature power spectrum is achieved with relatively moderate parameter tuning compared to many alternative primordial black hole scenarios~\cite{Cole:2023wyx}.
-The key ingredient is the kinetic structure of the Horndeski interaction rather than a finely engineered inflationary potential or $\phi$ dependence, allowing the background inflationary predictions on CMB scales to remain essentially unchanged.
+A notable feature of the present framework is that the required enhancement of the curvature power spectrum is achieved with relatively moderate parameter tuning compared to standard inflationary type PBH scenarios~\cite{Cole:2023wyx}, which nevertheless have been argued to satisfy Wilson’s criterion of technical naturalness~\cite{Iovino:2025tcv}.
+The key ingredient is the kinetic structure of the Horndeski interaction rather than a finely engineered inflationary potential or $\phi$- dependence, allowing the background inflationary predictions on CMB scales to remain essentially unchanged.